Hendra Virus Fact Sheet

-Hendra virus is a rare disease that has the ability to cause severe illness and even death in horses.
+Hendra virus is a rare disease that can cause severe illness and often death in horses.

 Is Hendra virus a risk to human health?

-Hendra virus is transmitted to humans through close contact with infected horses or their bodily fluids.
+Humans may become infected with Hendra virus through close contact with infected horses or their bodily fluids.
 To date, no human-to-human transmission of the virus has been documented.

 What are the clinical signs of Hendra virus?

 The incubation period of disease in horses ranges from 5-16 days.
 Clinical signs include: